ReutEdry/CodeLab-backend/README.md

 This application enables seamless collaboration between users in real-time.
 Mentors can monitor students as they write code.
 Using web sockets and a live code editor, the app creates an interactive and engaging learning environment for both mentors and students.

-check out the project in this link: https://code-lab-r5ru.onrender.com
+Check out the project in this link: https://code-lab-r5ru.onrender.com

 # Features